How to Lead a Remote Team: The Complete Guide

 The individual check-in should not become a mini project update.
 It’s the place where activity is followed, of course, but also where weariness, relational tensions, doubts, and disengagement signals are detected.
 At a distance, this meeting replaces part of what the manager used to perceive effortlessly.

-What Works and What Exhausts
+What Works and What Tires

 Teams engage when the rhythm is predictable and when each ritual has a clear function.
 They tire when everything feels like just another meeting.